Traumatology Service Fellowship

-The Orthopaedic Traumatology Advanced Clinical Experience (OTACE) is a 12 month program designed for board eligible orthopaedic surgeons, after their residency training.
-The OTACE curriculum satisfies the developing criteria for a Certificate for Specific Expertise in Orthopaedic Traumatology.
+The Orthopaedic Traumatology Advanced Clinical Experience (TACE) is a 12 month program designed for board eligible orthopaedic surgeons, after their residency training.
+The TACE curriculum satisfies the developing criteria for a Certificate for Specific Expertise in Orthopaedic Traumatology.
 This experience exposes the orthopaedist to the organization and management of a trauma center, and to the function of the orthopaedic traumatologist in this setting.

 The Advanced Clinical Experience in Orthopaedic Traumatology goal is to facilitate the development of an outstanding orthopaedic trauma surgeon.
-The OTACE can organize a trauma team that adequately manages problems of polytraumatized patients, in academic or non-academic settings.
-The OTACE possesses a solid clinical foundation, as well as advanced traumatology skills.
+The TACE can organize a trauma team that adequately manages problems of polytraumatized patients, in academic or non-academic settings.
+The TACE possesses a solid clinical foundation, as well as advanced traumatology skills.

 Duration: One year (August 1-July 31).

 Locations: Harborview Medical Center, University of Washington Medical Center

 The twelve month Advanced Clinical Experience in Orthopaedic Traumatology is a complete experience involving patient care, teaching, and opportunities for basic and clinical research.
 The Orthopaedic Trauma ACE rotates through three individual clinical services.
 The clinical rotations are 3 months in duration.
 Each service or team consists of the TACE, a chief resident, two junior residents, and medical students.
 Ten full-time experienced faculty members are divided among the teams.
 Each team has subspecialty emphasis and dedication.
 Trauma related team subspecialty areas include spine, foot/ankle, complex articular, pelvic/acetabular, amputation, soft tissue reconstruction, upper extremity, deformity reconstruction, among others.